Persie0/Fronius-Solar-Monitor/Readme.md

    ```bash
    nano config.json
    ```
    then copy and paste your configured config.json into it.
-Then Ctrl+O Enter and Ctrl+X.
+Then Ctrl+O, Enter and Ctrl+X.

 8. **Restart to test**:
    ```bash